 Justaddiceorchids.com shares…”The health of your Phalaenopsis orchid is very much dependent on the health of its root system.
 An orchid with healthy roots will grow well and produce beautiful flowers, while one that has bad roots will not survive for long.
 Proper watering and choosing the right potting material are essential to keeping the roots of your orchid strong and healthy.”
 Read their 5 tips to grow healthy orchids’ roots.

 You are unlikely to come across terrestrial or lithophytic orchids, but if you are puzzled, look for these identifying factors.
 Epiphytic orchids have aerial roots.
 These are roots that are exposed to air.
 When they are alive and active, they have a greenish cast when lightly sprayed with water.
 Active roots should not be pruned or cut off because they gather moisture and nutrients for the plant.

 Epiphytes may also have swollen stems, which are called pseudo-bulbs.
 These stand upright from a rooted, horizontal stem.
 Food and water are stored in the pseudo-bulbs.
 For this reason, these plants can get by with sporadic watering.

-Orchids with pseudo-bulbs are termed “sympodial,” a botanical term which loosely translates from Latin to mean “combined stem with a little foot.”
+Orchids with pseudo-bulbs are termed “sympodial,” a botanical term that loosely translates from Latin to mean “combined stem with a little foot.”
 Some of the best-known sympodial epiphytes are:

 There are also epiphytes such as Moth Orchid (Phalaenopsis) and Vanda which do not have pseudo-bulbs.
-They grow upright on a single stem which bears both leaves and aerial roots.
+They grow upright on a single stem that bears both leaves and aerial roots.